-The app also has helpful descriptions of the different ways in which anxiety shows, resources and a ‘grit box’ to boost resilience.
+The Clear Fear app also has helpful descriptions of the different ways in which anxiety shows, resources and a ‘grit box’ to boost resilience.

-Clear Fear is recommended for the ages of 11-19 years.
+The Clear Fear app is recommended for the ages of 11-19 years.
 Younger users can work on several of the tasks with the assistance and support of a parent/carer or teacher.

 ‘The fear of threat or anxiety is like a strong gust of wind, it drags you in and makes you want to fight it or to run away.
 Instead, face your fear, reduce the threat and glide.’